Published/Working Papers

 • The article was featured in The Print, The Hindu, and Live Mint.

-5. “Economic and Ethnic Dimensions of Trade Preferences: Evidence from India” with Nikhar Gaikwad.
+3. “Economic and Ethnic Dimensions of Trade Preferences: Evidence from India” with Nikhar Gaikwad.
+Revise and Resubmit.
 You can read the draft here.

 • Winner of the Franklin L. Burdette/Pi Sigma Alpha Award for the best paper presented in the previous year’s annual meeting, American Political Science Association 2019.